yacinehechmi/YellowScraper/README.md

 ![Database Diagram](assets/database_model.png)
 ## Notes
-- the csv processing part of this project is still in progress
+- The csv processing part of this project is still in progress
-- if you encounter any issues while running the project, please create a new issue in the repository.
+- If you encounter any issues while running the project, please create a new issue in the repository.

 ## Acknowledgments
 Special thanks to my fellow engineers at the dataGarage discord community who helped in the making of this project.